Art&Craft

 The bird of the viking ships

 Allain Maillan is a unique artist.
-He sees beyond the wood into incredible shapes.
-He is always inspired by nature and his works often look like aquatic creatures or alien forms.
+He sees incredible shapes beyond wood.
+He is always inspired by nature and his works often look like aquatic creatures or alien shapes.

 roots